- International Fees

 Class meeting times

-No class on Monday, October 10th (Thanksgiving Day).
+No class on Monday, Oct 2nd (Day in lieu of National Day for Truth & Reconciliation), Monday, Oct 9th (Thanksgiving Day), or Monday, Nov 13th (Day in lieu of Remembrance Day).
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to: